 We continue to invest in the acquisition, development and maintenance of our water systems.
 On August 31, 2006 we acquired the Arkansas River water, represented by the shares in the FLCC and certain other real and personal property, in exchange for equity and a Tap Participation Fee payable when we sell water taps.
-We expended an additional \$35,800 related to legal and engineering costs associated with this acquisition during the six months ended February 28, 2007, which have been capitalized as part of the costs of the Acquired Assets.
+We expended an additional \$37,600 related to legal and engineering costs associated with this acquisition during the nine months ended May 31, 2007, which have been capitalized as part of the costs of the Acquired Assets.

 On October 31, 2003 we entered into the Denver Groundwater Purchase Agreement (the "DGPA") with the developer of Sky Ranch.
-The DGPA provides us the right to purchase a total of 223 acre-feet of adjudicated decreed water rights owned by the developer for five payments of \$50,000 each, totaling \$250,000.
-Under the DGPA, we can acquire 44.6 acre-feet of water per year (or 20% of the total 223 acre-feet) for \$50,000.
+The DGPA provides us the right to purchase a total of 223 acre-feet of adjudicated decreed water rights owned by the developer.
+Under the DGPA, we can acquire 44.6 acre-feet of water per year (or 20% of the total 223 acre-feet) for a payment of \$50,000 (acquiring the entire 223 acre-feet will require payments totaling \$250,000).
 On March 26, 2004 and May 26, 2005, we exercised our rights and purchased a total of 89.2 acre-feet of Denver aquifer groundwater for payments totaling \$100,000.
-During the first quarter of fiscal 2007, we made the next \$50,000 payment pursuant to the DGPA.
-As of the date of this filing, we are continuing to work with the developer on finalizing this 20% acquisition.
-Since we have not received the water rights deed as of February 28, 2007, we have not recorded this years acquisition of groundwater per the DGPA as an investment in water, instead it is reflected as a pre-paid asset in the accompanying financial statements.
-We anticipate purchasing the remaining 40% of the Sky Ranch groundwater pursuant to the DGPA, by exercising our rights this year and next year, which will require payments totaling \$100,000.
+During our fiscal 2006 and in the first quarter of fiscal 2007, respectively, we made the required \$50,000 payments pursuant to the DGPA, for which we have not received the water rights deeds from the developer.
+As of the date of this filing, we are continuing to work with the developer on finalizing these acquisitions.
+Since we have not received the water rights deed as of May 31, 2007, and Sky Ranch has not cashed either of our checks, we have not recorded these acquisitions of groundwater as investments in water.
+Instead they are reflected as a pre-paid assets in the accompanying financial statements.
+We anticipate purchasing the remaining 20% of the Sky Ranch groundwater pursuant to the DGPA in our fiscal 2008, by exercising our rights.
+This will require a payment totaling \$50,000.